 As part of the National FutureSchools Conference in Melbourne, I presented three round-table sessions about the digitisation of the classroom.

 I presented on how to use IT solutions to give students the power of choose in their learning.

-I have presented seminars on research, source analysis and evaluation to History teachers from across Queensland.
+I have presented seminars every year since 2015 on research, source analysis and evaluation to History teachers from across Queensland.

 History Skills presented a session on different approaches to the new 'source investigation' task under the new QCAA syllabuses at the Darling Downs' History Teachers' conference on the 7th May, 2019, at the Glennie School in Toowoomba.

 History Skills presented a session on teaching Alexander the Great for the Darling Downs History Teachers' Network.
 The conference focused on the introduction of Unit 1 and Unit 2 courses in both Ancient and Modern History for the new QLD syllabuses and took place on Monday 3 September 2018.